ndeleche/ndeleche/README.md

 - 👋 Hi, I’m @ndeleche hamis call me (i.a.m.ndeleche)
-- 👀 I’m interested in ...Software development,cybersecurity and hacking stuff
+- 👀 I’m interested in ...Web development,cybersecurity and Bot automation
 - 🌱 I’m currently learning ...python $ Django
-- 📫 How to reach me ...via my gmail ndelechehamis@gmail.com/my linkedin account https://www.linkedin.com/in/ndeleche-hamis-183649215/
+- 📫 How to reach me ...via my gmail ndelechehamis@gmail.com/. my linkedin account https://www.linkedin.com/in/ndeleche-hamis-183649215/

 <!---
 ndeleche/ndeleche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.